-- 1) A PP which provides State aid to third party must calculate the value of the supportive activities.
+- 1) A LP/PP which provides State aid to third party must calculate the value of the supportive activities.
 It can be calculated in two ways: - a.
-The PP may determine the amount based on the market prices for benefits comparable to those given through the project (e.g. services, training, consultancy, etc.).
-The PP must document the related market research (e.g. internet search, collected offers, etc.). - b.
-Where no reliable benchmark exists (e.g. highly specific consultancy service, specialised/tailored training, etc.), the PP can calculate the amount of the aid according to an estimation of the costs planned for implementing the service.
-In this case the PP can assume that the total value of the training/ service is equal to the total planned costs for providing it.
-Total planned costs might cover room rent, cost of speakers, travelling, etc. The PP then uses the total planned costs to calculate total costs per participant. - 2) For aid to the third parties the Programme applies Article 20a of the GBER.
-Under this Article the PP supporting the third party can provide non-financial support of up to 20 000 EUR per undertaking per project.
-The partner must document the calculation of the aid and retain list of undertakings which received the aid it in the project documentation.
+The LP/PP may determine the amount based on the market prices for benefits comparable to those given through the project (e.g. services, training, consultancy, etc.).
+The LP/PP must document the related market research (e.g. internet search, collected offers, etc.). - b.
+Where no reliable benchmark exists (e.g. highly specific consultancy service, specialised/tailored training, etc.), the LP/PP can calculate the amount of the aid according to an estimation of the costs planned for implementing the service.
+In this case the LP/PP can assume that the total value of the training/ service is equal to the total planned costs for providing it.
+Total planned costs might cover room rent, cost of speakers, travelling, etc. The LP/PP then uses the total planned costs to calculate total costs per participant.

+For aid to the third parties the Programme applies Article 20a of the GBER.
+Under this Article the LP/PP supporting the third party can provide non-financial support of up to 22 000 EUR per undertaking per project.
+Please note that this threshold is counted on level of enterprise group if the benefitting undertaking belongs to such group! (i.e., if several undertakings from one enterprise group receive support within the Project, the cumulative amount of such support may not exceed 22 000 EUR threshold).
+The LP/PP must document the calculation of the aid and retain list of undertakings which received the aid it in the project documentation.